Ten Belarusians file criminal case against Lukashenko in Germany | Law-Order

 Ten Belarusians file criminal case against Lukashenko in Germany

-"Our clients expect from Germany that it also upholds universal human rights in the case of Belarus," the lawyers said in the new filing.
-"They demand justice, namely an independent investigation and prosecution of these severe crimes."
+"The Syrian precedent showed that 'if the will of the law enforcement agencies is there, they can do it'," said Onur Ozata, one of the lawyers.
 Opposition leader Sviatlana Tsikhanouskaya, who is in self-imposed exile in Lithuania, welcomed the legal filing.

 "There will never be impunity in Belarus, and today's news is a clear example of this," she said in a statement.
 In March, the United Nations' top human rights body agreed to set up a team of investigators to gather evidence about the alleged excessive use of force and torture by authorities in Belarus.